fredericpoitevin/FamilyStandards/README.md

             #                 in $INIT_BANK directory
             #                 (see below for its path definition)
 # keyword is a list of keyword separated by '>' used in the 'auto' mode
 # to generate the initial PDB list.
+In the example below, the keyword is
+# GluCl.
+Additional are proposed and need to be commented out to be used.
+keyword=""
+keyword="$keyword >GluCl"
-keyword=">pentameric ligand gated ion channel" keyword="$keyword >glutamate gated chloride channel" keyword="$keyword >serotonin 5-HT3 receptor"
+#keyword="$keyword >pentameric ligand gated ion channel"
+#keyword="$keyword >glutamate gated chloride channel"
+#keyword="$keyword >serotonin 5-HT3 receptor"
 #
 # 2) STANDARD PARAMETERS
 cutoff=250 # this parameter is used to discard any PDB whose sequence